datadryad/dryad-app/documentation/migration.md

 You may login to the Dash server and view the item.

+### Batch migration

+The [dryad-utils](https://github.com/datadryad/dryad-utils) repository has tools to facilitate migrating large groups of items.
+See the file `dash-migration/README.txt`.

 ### Implementation details

 The DSpace implementation lives in these Java files: